REDE: End-to-end Object 6D Pose Robust Estimation Using Differentiable Outliers Elimination: Experiments

 \textbf{Confidence visualization:} The confidences of offsets are visualized to observe the effect of differentiable outliers elimination mechanism in keypoint location.
 As shown in Fig. \ref{fig:confidence}, we project points on RGB image with varying colors to show confidences.
 The confidence increases as color changes from blue to red.
 We can see from "040\_larger\_marker" that the offset estimated by the point close to the keypoint tends to be assigned to higher confidence, which is in line with our intuition.
 Besides, the textured areas of "007\_tuna\_fish\_can" and "005\_tomato\_soup\_can" also have higher confidence.
 More interestingly, the confidences of the edge points in "024\_bowl" are higher, but the confidences of the points around the keypoint are low instead.
 It can be concluded that the prediction of the points with small offsets and obvious characteristics is more accurate, so the confidence is higher.

-\textbf{Ablation studies:} We conduct ablation studies to verify the effect of differentiable outliers elimination(DOE) on the YCB-Video dataset.
-Table \ref{table:ablation} summarizes the results of ablation studies.
-Here we report the results using ground truth mask without ICP.
-For ADD-S metric, Our AUC is 0.3\% higher with DOE for keypoint location and 1.3\% higher with DOE for pose estimation.
-For ADD(-S) metric, Our AUC is 0.9\% higher with DOE for keypoint location and 2.9\% higher with DOE for pose estimation.
+\textbf{Ablation studies:} We conduct two ablation studies to verify the effects of different losses and differentiable outliers elimination(DOE).
+The addition of pose loss achieves 5.8\% improvement on Occlusion LineMOD dataset (see Table \ref{table:ablation1}), which verify the importance of end-to-end training.
+As for our differentiable outliers elimination, table \ref{table:ablation2} summarizes the results of ablation studies on YCB-Video dataset.
+Here we report the results using PoseCNN mask without ICP.
+For ADD-S metric, Our AUC is 0.4\% higher with DOE for keypoint location and 2.0\% higher with DOE for pose estimation.
+For ADD(-S) metric, Our AUC is 1.2\% higher with DOE for keypoint location and 4.1\% higher with DOE for pose estimation.